-In order to properly grade copper coins, you must be able to describe the color of the copper.
+To accurately grade copper coins, you must be able to describe the color of the copper.
 Over time the brilliant orange/red color of a freshly minted copper coin, such as a Lincoln cent, will diminish and fade to a deep chocolate brown color.
 As this degradation of color occurs, there are varying degrees in which both red and brown colors will exist simultaneously on the surface of the coin.
 This color designation only applies to uncirculated copper coins.
 All circulated copper coins are assumed to be "brown."
-This guide will help you accurately describe the color of your uncirculated copper coins.

 The Chemistry of Copper